- Phone: 925-459-7270

 How do I request a reasonable accommodation?

 There are several ways that you can request a reasonable accommodation.
 You can email the Stay at Work/Return to Work team at Accommodations-Req@pge.com, call the team, or use the reasonable accommodation request form located in the related steps section below.
-You can also talk to or email your supervisor or HR Representative about your request.
+You can also talk to or email your leader or HR Representative about your request.

 How long does the interactive process take?